clarkmcc/go-hubspot/generated/v3/quotes/docs/PublicObjectApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCrmV3ObjectsQuotesMergeMergeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiMergeRequest struct via the builder pattern

 Name | Type | Description  | Notes